Before we get started, if you are unfamiliar with how to create Automations, please take a look at our set up guide.

 Making it possible to pick up where you left off with your old contacts before the competition.

-Just as with the above steps, create the required Segment if you haven't already and set up the automations to get the notification where you want it when you need it.
+Just as with the above steps, create the required Segment and set up the automations to get the notifications where you you need them.

 Want to know when your deal spends 5 minutes looking at the pricing page, or goes through a voyage of exploration through your case studies?
 What about when a prospect starts looking through technical implementation docs?

-We've got you covered and unlike your CRM, we're not limited to the contact that converted.
-You'll get notified when anyone from your target companies takes a high intent action πͺ
+Unlike your CRM, Snitcher isn't limited to converted contacts.
+So you'll get notified when anyone from your target companies takes a high intent action πŸ’ͺ

 First off, decide what actions constitute high intent.
 Here's an example.

-Next up, decide where you would like to receive the notification.
-Once again, we are big users of slack, so in our example you can create a high intent slack channel.
+Next up, decide where you would like to receive notifications.
+Once again, we use Slack, so in our example you can create a high intent slack channel.

-By now you're probably a wizz at setting up the Automations, so I'll leave you to it.
+By now you're probably a whizz at setting up the Automations, so I'll leave you to it.

 Once the Automations are in place, it's a simple task of dropping your customer an email or giving them a ring to ask if they had considering giving the product in question a go.

 As always, please feel free to drop us a message with ideas, inspirations, frustrations or a simple hello.
-Team Snitcher signing off π
+Team Snitcher signing off πŸ‘‹